-AlohaCare leases office space and equipment under noncancelable operating lease agreements expiring at various dates through August 2027.
+AlohaCare leases office space and equipment under noncancelable operating lease agreements expiring at various dates through December 2030.
 The majority of these operating leases are noncancelable and contain lease incentives, escalation, and renewal clauses.
+The lease term also includes two five-year option periods that AlohaCare is reasonably certain to exercise from 2030 to 2040.

-Future minimum rental payments under noncancelable operating leases are as follows:
+Future minimum rental payments under operating leases are as follows: